 Although the idea that markets can outlast the patience of seasoned investors who play a major role in maintaining the efficient market hypothesis (EMH), may sound bad, not every party loses out completely.

 In scenarios where rational traders lose out, it tends to be the gain of volatility managed portfolios.
 It explains the reason for their abnormal returns.
 Just as in life, nothing is entirely a loss for everyone in the world of finance.

-An efficient market hypothesis remains the driving force of cryptocurrency investors among others.
+An efficient market hypothesis remains a driving force for cryptocurrency investors, among others.
 It explains why rational traders invest in markets with an unusually low price of a commodity in the hope of correcting them.
 Unfortunately for them, they have to deal with limits to arbitrage every once in a while.
-Where this not the case, arbitrageurs will never make a loss or run out of business as can sometimes be the case.
+Where this is not the case, arbitrageurs will never make a loss or run out of business as can sometimes be the case.